Printed from the Halley-Howard Family Photo Album

 1794 - 1825

-John Ward was born about 1794 somewhere in South Carolina and died about 1825 in an unknown place.
+John Ward was born about 1794 somewhere in South Carolina and died about 1825 somewhere in Alabama.
 Dates for birth and death are estimated.
 He lived to be about 31 years old.

 Records